-MetroPCS board of directors unanimously approves improved Deutsche Telekom bidAlex Wagner - Deputy Managing Editor, News Desk
+MetroPCS board of directors unanimously approves improved Deutsche Telekom bidAlex Wagner - Editorial Director of News and Content

 In what may be one of the most unsurprising pieces of news in recent memory, MetroPCS announced today that its board of directors has unanimously approved the recent amendment to its merger with T-Mobile.
 The deal was amended late last week by T-Mobile parent company Deutsche Telekom, which opted to drop the amount of the combined T-Mobile-MetroPCS entity's debt by $3.8 billion, lower the interest rate on DT's loan to the combined company and also extend the period during which DT cannot publicly sell shares in T-Metro from 6 months to 18 months.